 Today, the State Bar of Arizona has the authority to bring an action to enforce rules regarding non-lawyers engaging in the unauthorized practice of law.
 You may wish to file a complaint regarding the conduct of the non-lawyer.
-The State Bar will review the allegations and determine whether it is appropriate to prosecute the individual who appears to be engaging in the unauthorized practice of law or the Bar may refer, coordinate, and assist the investigation and prosecution of the matter by the Office of the Attorney General, United States Bankruptcy Trustees, Certified Legal Document Preparer Program or other agencies.
+The State Bar will review the allegations and determine whether it is appropriate to investigate and file a complaint against the individual who appears to be engaging in the unauthorized practice of law.
+Alternatively, the Bar may refer, coordinate, and assist the investigation and prosecution of the matter by the Office of the Attorney General, United States Bankruptcy Trustees, Certified Legal Document Preparer Program or other agencies.

 How do I make a complaint to the State Bar of Arizona?

-You may make allegations regarding the unlicensed practice of law by contacting the unauthorized practice of law attorney for the State Bar of Arizona at 4201 N. 24th Street, Suite 100, Phoenix, Arizona 85016-6266, or by telephone at 602.340.7292.
+You may make allegations regarding the unlicensed practice of law by contacting the unauthorized practice of law administrator for the State Bar of Arizona at 4201 N. 24th Street, Suite 100, Phoenix, Arizona 85016-6266, or by telephone at 602.340.7292.
 Your complaint must be in writing, preferably on a Bar form.
 If a Bar form is not used, be certain to tell the Bar your name, address and phone number as well as the name, address and phone number of the non-lawyer if you have that information.
 Then try to set forth the facts on which your allegations are based.
 Attach copies of any court papers, documents, letters or other materials that pertain to your allegations when you write the Bar office.
 Please do not send the original documents.
 Otherwise, you can obtain a complaint form by calling 602.340.7292 or requesting one via email.
-Complaint form found on the Certified Legal Document Preparer's Web site.

 How do I make a complaint about a Certified Legal Document Preparer?

-You can find a complaint form and complaint review procedures online at the Supreme Court's Certifications and Licensing website.
+You can find a complaint form and complaint review procedures online at the Supreme Court's Certification and Licensing website.

-The State Bar is authorized to seek restitution in appropriate cases.
-If a lawsuit is filed, the State Bar will seek restitution but it will not seek to recover money damages for you.
+The State Bar is authorized to seek an order of restitution in appropriate cases.
+If a lawsuit is filed, the State Bar may request restitution but it will not seek to recover money damages for you.
 The State Bar seeks in its lawsuits to enjoin the unauthorized practice of law in the future.
-Sometimes as a result of a an unauthorized practice of law investigation, the complaint is resolved by an agreement with the respondent that includes restitution to the complaining person.
+Sometimes as a result of an unauthorized practice of law investigation, the complaint is resolved by an agreement with the respondent that includes restitution to the complaining person.
 However, the State Bar cannot promise such a result.

 What happens after I file a complaint?

-All matters received by the State Bar of Arizona are reviewed by Bar UPL Counsel to determine if the Bar has jurisdiction to investigate the allegations.
+All matters received by the State Bar of Arizona are reviewed by the State Bar UPL Counsel to determine if the Bar has jurisdiction to investigate the allegations.
 If the State Bar of Arizona has jurisdiction, the inquiry is considered as a complaint.
 The complaint may be referred to an investigator of the State Bar for investigation or may be investigated by UPL Counsel.
-If the Bar determines that there is probable cause, the complaint may be prosecuted in Superior Court.
+If the Bar determines that there is probable cause to establish a violation of the rule by clear and convincing evidence, the complaint may be prosecuted in Superior Court.

 Will the non-lawyer know about my complaint?

 Probably.
-The nonlawyer may be sent a copy of your complaint during the course of the investigation.
+Typically the nonlawyer will be sent a copy of your complaint during the course of the investigation.
 Additionally, if the nonlawyer asks who complained, your name will be given.
 Anonymity will only be granted in extreme circumstances and should be discussed with the UPL attorney before filing a complaint.